Taking night handheld photographs is a bit tricky and may require you some skills to do it. Here are a few tips I want to share with you.

-Another part reflects on more expensive cameras (let’s go with full-frame cameras), where you may be able to raise the ISO to a higher value and have less noise image.
+Another part reflects on more expensive cameras (let’s go with full-frame cameras), where you may be able to raise the ISO to a higher value and have a less noisy image.
 E.g. you can use ISO6400 or even higher with little noise to your image, making you able to capture less illuminated sceneries during the night handheld.

-The scene you want to photograph
+The scene you want to photograph on your travel.

 Yes, this is a category I don’t want to spend too much time on because I broadly spoke about it through the rows of this story.

 The scene plays an important role as well.
 No matter what camera you have or lens, you will never be able to capture handheld photographs in a non-illuminated scene.

 For a successful night photograph captured with your camera handheld during your travels, make sure you have a least a source of light and use the photography rules (such as rules of thirds) for better composition.
 Appeal to the artist inside you because, no matter how good the settings are, you have to be creative to capture amazing photographs.